westurner/scipy-lecture-notes/advanced/scikit-learn/index.rst

         >>> diabetes_y_train = diabetes.target[:-20]
         >>> diabetes_y_test  = diabetes.target[-20:]

-    The task at hand is to predict disease prediction from physiological variables.
+    The task at hand is to predict disease progression from physiological variables.

 Sparse models
 +++++++++++++

-To improve the conditioning of the problem (uninformative variables, mitigate the curse of dimensionality, as a feature selection preprocessing, etc.), it would be interesting to select only the informative features and set non-informative ones to 0.
+To improve the conditioning of the problem and mitigate the curse of dimensionality, it is sometimes interesting to select only relevant features during feature selection preprocessing.
+Irrelevant features are nullified.
 This penalization approach, called **Lasso**, can set some coefficients to zero.
-Such methods are called **sparse method**, and sparsity can be seen as an application of Occam's razor: prefer simpler models to complex ones.
+Such methods are called **sparse methods**.
+Sparsity can be seen as an application of Occam's razor: prefer simpler models to complex ones.
 ::

     >>> from sklearn import linear_model